Codecademy/docs/content/ai/concepts/neural-networks/terms/linear-activation-function.md

 In this example, we have a simple linear function with two input features (`features`) and two corresponding weights (`weights`).
 The linear combination is computed by taking the dot product of the weights and features and adding the bias term.
 Finally, the result is printed out.

-> Note that this code assumes the presence of the NumPy library for array operations.
+> **Note:** This code assumes the availability of the NumPy library for array operations.
 Make sure you have NumPy installed or adjust the code accordingly if you're using a different numerical computing library.

 ## To-Do Exercise